 Out of the three, the Articles of Organization is a critical document that makes your business legal and recognized in the state.
 You can submit these documents online, by mail, by fax, by email, or in person.

-If you decide to file the Articles of Organization online, you must do so with SilverFlume, the Secretary of State‘s web-based business filing portal.
+If you decide to file the Articles of Organization online, you must do so with SilverFlume, an online portal run by the Secretary of State.
 Here are the other ways to file the document if you choose to file by mail, by fax, or by email:

 Secretary of State